 Parent PLUS Loan Refunds will be mailed to the parents at the address on record for the Parent.
-Upon written notarized authorization by the Parent, Parent Plus loans may be refunded to the student.
-Students will not be allowed to pick up Parent PLUS Loan refunds.
+Upon written notarized authorization by the parent, Parent PLUS Loan may be refunded to the student.
+Students will not be allowed to pickup Parent PLUS Loan refunds.

 Official Withdrawals and Cancellations: The Official University Withdrawal Period begins on the first official class day of the fall and spring semesters.
-Students who officially withdraw from the University during the first five (5) weeks of the fall or spring semester may be entitled to a partial refund of tuition, fees, room, and board in accordance with the following schedule:
+Students who officially withdraw from the University during the first five (5) weeks of the fall or spring semester may be entitled to a partial refund of tuition, fees, and room and board in accordance with the following schedule:

 Withdrawal Point Fall/Spring Semester Refund

 Within first ten (10) days of classes (Drop/Add) 100%

 Between weeks two (2) and three (3) 80%

 Between weeks three (3) and four (4) 60%

 Between weeks four (4) and five (5) 40%

 Between weeks five (5) and six (6) 20%

-Beyond week six weeks 0%
+Beyond six (6) weeks 0%

 Summer Session Only

 Within first three (3) days of classes 100%

 Within one (1) week 66%